OmarReda2/Angular_projects/Angular + Firbase (intial projects)/README.md

 # IMPORtANT

-- This is only intial projects wiyh intial designs
+- This is only intial projects with intial designs
 - To see the full projects please check [this](https://github.com/OmarReda2/Angular_projects)